 Eye Consultants of Atlanta is passionate about the care we provide to all of our patients.
 We are dedicated to our community, as well as underserved people worldwide.
 In 2012, our doctors established the Eye Consultants of Atlanta Foundation, a nonprofit organization, to preserve and improve vision.

 Charitable Program: Operation Saving Sight

-Operation Saving Sight (OSS) is a new charitable program of Eye Consultants of Atlanta (ECA) and the Eye Consultants of Atlanta Foundation, in which ECA surgeons and clinic professionals contribute their time and skills to perform cataract eye surgeries at no cost for Georgians in need.
+Operation Saving Sight (OSS) is a new charitable program of Eye Consultants of Atlanta (ECA) and the Eye Consultants of Atlanta Foundation.
+OSS allows ECA surgeons and clinic professionals to contribute their time and skills to perform cataract eye surgeries at no cost for Georgians in need.

 For people diagnosed with cataracts who are living at or below the poverty level, the medical attention they desperately need can be out of reach.
 OSS’s mission is to support and serve those individuals by delivering cost-free, sight-saving surgery.

 OSS adheres to the following application guidelines to ensure that the greatest community needs are being met:

 The income of applicants must fall within the current year’s U.S. Dept. of Health & Human Services federal poverty guidelines.

 Applicants must not have health insurance and may not be enrolled in Medicare or Medicaid.

 Those applying need to be previously diagnosed and in need of cataract surgery.

 To be considered, a financial screening application with documentation must be submitted.